jeanon45/CS305/README.md

 # CS305
 # Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?
+Artemis Financial is a consulting company that develops individualized financial plans for its customers, including savings, retirement, investments, and insurance.
+They wanted to modernize their operations and ensure the security of client data and financial information by adding secure communication mechanisms to their public web interface.
+Specifically, they required a file verification step in the form of a checksum to secure data transfers.
 # What did you do well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall well-being?
+I effectively identified and addressed security vulnerabilities by conducting a thorough vulnerability assessment and implementing secure coding practices.
+Coding securely is crucial because it protects sensitive data, prevents unauthorized access, and ensures the integrity of software systems.
+Software security adds significant value to a company's overall well-being by building trust with clients, safeguarding financial information, and preventing potential legal and financial repercussions from security breaches.
 # Which part of the vulnerability assessment was challenging or helpful to you?
+The most challenging part of the vulnerability assessment was ensuring that all potential vulnerabilities were identified and mitigated.
+However, this process was also incredibly helpful as it provided a comprehensive understanding of the security landscape and the importance of each security measure.
 # How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?
+I increased layers of security by implementing encryption algorithms, generating and deploying self-signed certificates, converting HTTP to HTTPS, and conducting secondary static testing using dependency-check tools.
+In the future, I would continue to use comprehensive vulnerability assessment tools, adhere to industry best practices, and perform regular security audits to assess vulnerabilities and decide on appropriate mitigation techniques.
 # How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
+To ensure the code and software application were functional and secure, I conducted functional testing and secondary static testing using the dependency-check tool.
+After refactoring the code, I reviewed the output from these tests to confirm that no new vulnerabilities were introduced.
 # What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?
+Resources and tools that proved helpful included the Java Keytool for generating certificates, the dependency-check tool for static testing, and secure coding guidelines.
+These tools and practices will be invaluable for future assignments or tasks that require secure coding and vulnerability assessments.
 # Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
+I would show future employers the completed Artemis Financial Vulnerability Assessment Report or the Artemis Financial Practices for Secure Software Report.
+These documents demonstrate my ability to conduct a comprehensive vulnerability assessment, implement secure coding practices, and deliver a production-quality integrated application that meets stringent security requirements.